vatesfr/xen-orchestra/docs/delta_backups.md

 ![](https://xen-orchestra.com/blog/content/images/2015/12/delta_final.png)

-Basically, you'll create "key" backups (full backup) and use delta from those.
-It's the same principle for [MPEG compression and key frame](https://en.wikipedia.org/wiki/Key_frame#Video_compression).

-You can imagine to make a full backup during a weekend, and only delta backups every night.
+You can imagine to make your first initial full backup during a weekend, and then only delta backups every night.
 It combines the flexibility of snapshots and the power of full backups, because:

 * delta are stored somewhere else than the current VM storage
 * they are small